ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

     *   You need to be logged in to DockerHub or ECR through the terminal.
 If not, you will need to log in.

-    *   Run the command “sudo polly” on the Terminal.
+    *   Run the command sudo polly on the Terminal.

-    *   Select the option “miscellaneous” followed by “create secret for docker”.
+    *   Select the option miscellaneous followed by create secret for docker.

     *   Provide the path to the docker config file (the usual path for docker config is /Users/< username >/.docker/config.json in Mac and /home/< username >/.docker/config.json in Linux).
 Relative paths are not supported.